 22. Assignment and Rotation of Committee Members; Committee Chairs

-The Nominating and Corporate Governance Committee shall be responsible, after consultation with the Chair of the Board, for making recommendations to the Board with respect to the assignment of Board members to various committees and for committee Chairs.
-After reviewing the Nominating and Corporate Governance Committee’s recommendations, the Board shall be responsible for appointing the Chairs and members to the committees.
+The Governance Committee shall be responsible, after consultation with the Chair of the Board, for making recommendations to the Board with respect to the assignment of Board members to various committees and for committee Chairs.
+After reviewing the Governance Committee’s recommendations, the Board shall be responsible for appointing the Chairs and members to the committees.

 CODES OF ETHICS AND CONDUCT